 When we decide it is time to stop covering any of the three types of care for you, we are required to tell you in advance.
-When your coverage for that care ends, we will stop paying our share of the cost for your care.
+When your coverage for that care ends, we will stop paying for your care.